The Boston Globe has a great article on Q-Track’s successful firefighter rescue demonstration at WPI earlier this month:

 Also, a conference paper preprint detailing the system and the rescue exercise is available.

-One Response to “Boston Globe: High Tech Firefighter Rescue Systems Show Promise”
+One thought on “Boston Globe: High Tech Firefighter Rescue Systems Show Promise”